pinemind/aws-asg-org-metrics/README.md

 * Trust Policy/Relationship

-Note: Replace the master AWS Organization AccountId where the Lambda is deployed in the Principal value
+Note: Replace the 'MASTER_ORG_ACCOUNTID_WITH_LAMBDA' with the master AWS Organization AccountId where the Lambda is deployed in the Principal:AWS value

 ```
 {